Writing to the screen while the picture is on.

 About 31 single bytes, or 74 contiguous bytes, or mixed, somewhere in between.
 But this is fuzzy, you should err on less than this.
 If you never adjust the palette, you can get more (maybe 40 single, 97 contiguous) safely per frame.

-Note, the ppu will rewrite the same bytes over and over, every frame, until the buffer changes.
+Note, the same bytes will transfer to the PPU over and over, every frame, until the buffer changes.
+The user won’t see it, but it’s a waste of CPU time.

 You can turn it off with